maria-jansson/1dv609_a1_part_1/README.md

  * Clone the forked repo to your own computer.
  * You can make the fork private if you want.
  * Follow the instructions in the two Markdown files in the root directory.
+ * Select Java or js versions and check their instructions.
+ * Ask questions in Slack!

 ## Examination